 And then followed what I perceived to be a pained silence.
 We were all out of words, so he handed my book back.

-They always say you should never meet your heroes.
+They say you should never meet your heroes.
 Whenever I read a David Sedaris book from now on, I will remember that vaguely uncomfortable expression and my complete… flat whiteness.

 I slinked away and the three Journalists of Tomorrow stepped forward.
 I should have told him about the dog with the vaginal discharge.
 That could have been interesting.